unofficialmatt/boba-wp-starter/README.md

 ### White Label:
 - Changes login logo and brands login page
 - Sets 'remember me' to checked by default on log in screen
-- Replaces link in WP admin footer with link to EPLS website
+- Replaces link in WP admin footer with link to Boba website
-- Replace admin menubar icon with EPLS logo
+- Replace admin menubar icon with Boba logo
-- Adds EPLS credit to admin dashboard footer
+- Adds Boba credit to admin dashboard footer
-- Creates a Dashboard widget with EPLS support information
+- Creates a Dashboard widget with Boba support information
 - Prevents users with insufficient priveleges being nagged to update core